VictoriaMetrics/VictoriaMetrics/docs/victoriametrics-cloud/support.md

 ## Basic Support
 All offerings include basic support, where we maintain the health of your deployments, perform system upgrades, and proactively contact customers if issues arise.

 All changes are logged and visible in the [Audit log](https://cloud.victoriametrics.com/audit).
+For more details, check the [documentation](https://docs.victoriametrics.com/victoriametrics-cloud/audit-logs/)

 ## How to Reach Support
 To contact support, use the [Contact Support](https://cloud.victoriametrics.com/contact_support) button in the Cloud UI.